TylerTemp/SaintsField/README.md

 A dropdown selector using Unity's [`AdvancedDropdown`](https://docs.unity3d.com/ScriptReference/IMGUI.Controls.AdvancedDropdown.html).
 Supports reference type, sub-menu, separator, and disabled select item, plus icon.

+**Known Issue**: Unity's `AdvancedDropdown` allows you to click the disabled item and close the popup, thus you can still click the disable item (but will not change to the disabled value).
+This is not fixable unless Unity decide to fix it.

 *   `string funcName` callback function.
 Must return a `AdvancedDropdownList<T>`.
 *   `float itemHeight=-1f` height of each item. `< 0` means use Unity's default value.
 This will be used to decide the dropdown height.
-*   `float titleHeight=31f` height of the title.
+*   `float titleHeight=Default` height of the title.
 This will be used to decide the dropdown height.
+*   `float sepHeight=Default` height of separator.
+This will be used to decide the dropdown height.
+*   `bool useTotalItemCount=false` if true, the dropdown height will be decided using the number of all value item, thus the search result will always fit in the position without scroll.
+Otherwise, it'll be decided by the max height of every item page.
 *   `float minHeight=-1f` minimum height of the dropdown. `< 0` means no limit.
-Otherwise, ignore the item counts and use this as the dropdown height instead.
+Otherwise, use this as the dropdown height and ignore all the other auto height config.
 *   AllowMultiple: No

 **`AdvancedDropdownList<T>`**